Bolu Babalola Breaks Down The Best (And Worst) Black Couples In Pop Culture History

 Advertisement

-BB: They're my favorite couple.
-They're possibly one of my favorite couples of all time on TV.
+BB: They're my favourite couple.
+They're possibly one of my favourite couples of all time on TV.
 They're just perfect.
 I want to be Beth.
 I want to be the kind of wife Beth is, and I want to marry a Randall.

 OK, time for the non-Black lightning round.
 Give me your quick thoughts on the following couples: Jonah and Amy from Superstore.